-- Pre-entry is required on all 4-H projects via the online entry system available on the web at www.lyon.ksu.edu or the Extension Office.
-Pre-entries are due by Saturday, July 1, 2023, to the Extension Office. - Late entries will be considered by the Extension Office through the 4th of July Holiday.
+- Pre-entry is required on all 4-H projects via the online entry system available on the web at http://lyoncounty-ks.fairentry.com.
+Pre-entries are due by Monday, July 1, 2024. - 1.
+Late entries will be considered by the Extension Office through the 4th of July Holiday.
 If accepted, the 4-Her affected will be placed on a penalty list.
 If a 4-Her's fair entries are late a second year that 4-Her will not be able to exhibit in that respective year's fair.
 (Approved and implemented by the Lyon County Extension Council 4-H Program Development Committee September 2013)